 Northwest Folkdancers, Inc. (NFDI) has established a Youth Fund to encourage and inspire young people from the Northwest who are in high school or college to attend a folk dance camp.
 A week-long camp, like the one held in Stockton, California, allows the participants to experience a variety of international dances taught by renowned instructors.

 Stockton Camp is held on the beautiful campus of the University of the Pacific.
 Attendees stay in air-conditioned dorms, and dine in the new cafeteria.
-Classes begin at 8 a.m., and essentially run all day and into the evening.
-After the final evening classes, there is review and regular dancing until 11 p.m., followed by more dancing at "the Hole in the Wall."
+Classes begin at 8:30 a.m., and essentially run all day and into the evening.
+After the final evening classes, there is review and regular dancing until 10 p.m., followed by more dancing at the "after party."
 Participants come from around the world to participate in this unique experience.
 This is a fantastic opportunity for a young dancer.
-The first week of Stockton in 2017 is July 16–23.
-Second week runs July 23–July 30.
+The first week of Stockton in 2018 is July 15–22.
+Second week runs July 22–July 29.

 The Youth Fund is set up to supply partial funding for the expenses of such a camp.
 Some camps, like Stockton, actively encourage young dancers by providing partial scholarships to the camp itself.
 However, there are still other expenses involved in attending.
 It is expected that the student (or the student's parents) and the local folk dance club will provide some financial assistance; NFDI, through the Youth Fund, can also help.